Conjugate (acid-base theory)

-A conjugate acid, within the Brønsted–Lowry acid–base theory, is a chemical compound formed when an acid gives a proton (H+) to a base—in other words, it is a base with a hydrogen ion added to it, as it loses a hydrogen ion in the reverse reaction.
-On the other hand, a conjugate base is what remains after an acid has donated a proton during a chemical reaction.
-Hence, a conjugate base is a substance formed by the removal of a proton from an acid, as it can gain a hydrogen ion in the reverse reaction.
+A conjugate acid is a chemical compound that is formed when an acid gives a proton (H+) to a base.

+A conjugate base is what remains after an acid has donated a proton during a chemical reaction.

+In other words, a conjugate acid is a base with a hydrogen ion added to it, as it loses a hydrogen ion in the reverse reaction, and a conjugate base is a substance formed by the removal of a proton from an acid, as it can gain a hydrogen ion in the reverse reaction.

 Because some acids can give multiple protons, the conjugate base of an acid may itself be acidic.

-In summary, this can be represented as the following chemical reaction:
+In summary, this interaction can be represented as the following chemical reaction: